DragonRidersUnite/book/src/03-spit-fire.md

 }
 ```

 Values of a hash are then accessed by their keys, so `dragon.name` returns the string `"Francis"`, `dragon.size` returns the string `"medium"`, and `dragon.age` returns the number `541`.
-This is much clearer than having to remember the position of these values within an array.
+Nice and clear: each property has a name that says what it is.

 Quick note: if you see a hash with key-value pairs that look like this: `{ :name => "Francis" }`, don't fret!
 That's just another style in Ruby known as the hash rocket.

 In general, differentiate between arrays and hashes like this: **hashes are used to represent one piece of data with multiple properties** and **arrays are used to collect data (oftentimes hashes) to keep track of and manipulate them**.

-Below is our entire game translated to use hashes instead of arrays for our rendering:
+## Refactoring the Player into a Hash

+Right now our player's position and size are spread across a bunch of separate values: `args.state.player_x`, `args.state.player_y`, the `speed` variable, the `player_w` and `player_h` variables, and the path to the sprite hard-coded down in the render line.
+That's a lot of pieces representing one thing.

+Let's bring all of that together by putting the player into a single hash on `args.state`:

 ``` ruby
 {{#include code/chapter_03/05_switching_to_hashes/app/main.rb}}
 ```

-It may not seem like much has changed, but two key changes make this worthwhile:

-1. `fireball.x += args.state.player.speed + 2` — it is much clearer when we move the fireball that we're adding to its `x` position AND using the player's speed
+A few key wins from this refactor:

+1. `args.state.player` is now the one place where the player lives: position, size, speed, sprite path, all together.
-2. `args.outputs.sprites << args.state.player` — because we're keeping track of our player in `args.state.player` and it has the data DragonRuby needs to render it, we can just push it into `args.outputs.sprites` and not construct the array that we used to use
+2. `args.outputs.sprites << args.state.player`: because the hash already has the keys DragonRuby needs (`x`, `y`, `w`, `h`, `path`), we can just push the player hash straight into `args.outputs.sprites`.
+No need to spell out the keys again at render time.
+3. The bounds-checking and input code reads `args.state.player.x`, `args.state.player.speed`, etc., which is much clearer than the loose scalar variables.

 ## Displaying a Sprite